top of page

 She grew up alongside her older brother Oreo, whom we had adopted in March 2019.
 From the very beginning, she brought warmth, mischief, and so much love into our home.

-Hunni was an indoor cat while we were in Surrey, and she began roaming outdoors when we moved to a cul de sac in West London at the end of 2021.
-The outdoors was her happy place.
-I always felt protective of her and loved having her close, indoors and supervised in the garden.
-I would listen out for her, and when I saw her walking towards the front door, I’d rush to let her back in.
-At the same time, it was clear how much she loved being outside, especially when she needed a break from her babies!
-Hunni was curious, confident, and made for exploring since she was a kitten.
-Every decision about her was made from love, and she lived her life doing what made her happiest.
+Hunni was an indoor cat for the first two years of her life.
+She slowly began roaming outdoors when we moved to a cul-de-sac, at the end of 2021.
+I always felt protective of her and loved having her close.
+I would listen out for the sound of her bell collar and rush to let her back in.
+She was curious, confident, and full of adventure from the beginning.
+Every decision about her by her human parents was made from love, even if it wasn’t always the same, and she lived her life following her own happiness.

-When we adopted her, we were told her favourite food was Coshida, and we continued buying this brand for her.
-To this day, we still buy the same food for Oreo and for Hunni’s babies, Charcoal and Gingerbread, who will be turning four in April 2026.
-We used to specially buy her the Coshida freeze-dried treats, and now we get them for our cats and for other cats too.
+When we adopted her, we were told she was fond of Coshida.
+To this day, we still buy cat food from this brand for Oreo and for Hunni’s babies, Charcoal and Gingerbread, who will be turning four in April 2026.
+We used to buy the Coshida freeze-dried treats specially for her, and now we get them for our cats and for other cats too.
 It’s a small way of remembering her.

-She absolutely loved the laser toy, zigzagging across the floor and leaping up walls in pursuit of that little red dot.
-She gave the strongest head boops, always rubbing her face against your hand, a habit her babies have inherited.
+Hunni absolutely loved the laser toy, zigzagging across the floor and leaping up walls in pursuit of that little red dot.
+She gave the strongest little head boops, a habit her babies have inherited.

-There was a special spot in my room just for her, where I placed a plush animal foot warmer that she slept on as a kitten.
+There was a special spot in my room just for her, where I placed this plush animal foot warmer that she'd nap on as a kitten.
 Later, her own kittens slept on it together.
-It is something I will always cherish.
-She also loved climbing to high places, the top of my wardrobe, the kitchen cabinets, always wanting the best view.
-Again, a trait her babies share.
+Once a random Home Bargains buy, now something to cherish forever.
+Hunni also loved to reach high places like the top of my wardrobe and the kitchen cabinets, always wanting the best view.

-Hunni was not just defined by how her life ended, but by how she lived too.
+Hunni was not defined only by how her life ended, but by how she lived too.
 She had a personality, preferences, relationships, and a family.
 She mattered.

 The day we lost her..

-Hunni’s life ended tragically when she was hit by a car on Sunday, 15th of December 2024.
-On the 17th of December, a man who had seen her after the incident contacted me after coming across my poster online.
-He showed us where he had seen her at 12:45 p.m. that day.
+Hunni’s life ended tragically when she was hit by a car on the 15th of December 2024.
+We didn't find out until the 17th of December, when a man who had seen her after the incident contacted me after coming across a poster online.
+He showed us where he had seen her, at 12:45 p.m. that day.
 All that remained was her blood.
-We did not find her body.
+I was hit with a wave of shock, disbelief, and so many emotions at once.

-Alongside the shock and upset came a wave of regret that will always follow me.
-Hunni was killed just metres from the entrance to the cul de sac where we currently live.
-I had searched everywhere except the place she had been lying.
+Alongside the shock and upset of the loss *and* lack of closure came a wave of regret that will always follow me.
+What happened to Hunni, happened just metres from the entrance to our road, yet I was unaware.

+I remember when I spoke to one of my neighbours, and as I laughed to hide my pain I said, “I’m definitely getting a tracker for her when she’s back!”.
+Deep down, I just wanted her home and to never let her out of my sight again.
+Little did I know, she was gone.
 That night and the hours that followed felt unreal.
-I couldn't stop crying for her.
-I left the garden light on all evening and night for her until the day I found out what happened.
-Keeping the lights on was my way of sending her a message that we are home, and we are waiting for you, Hunni.
+I cried like I had never before.
+I left all of the outdoor lights on all evening and night for her until the day we found out about her.
+Keeping the lights on was my way of sending a message, that we are home and waiting for you, Hunni.

 I'll never forget seeing Hunni curled up beside the pillow, slowly looking up at me one last time with her sleepy little face, the night before her life was taken.
 It deeply hurts just thinking about that moment.

-To the driver: I want you to know that on that day both myself and Hunni died.
-But only one of us stopped breathing.
-Her loss has changed my life forever.
+To the driver: I want you to know that on that day both myself and Hunni died, but only one of us stopped breathing.
 I do not know if you were speeding.
 I do not know if Hunni appeared suddenly.
 Only you know what exactly happened.
 Did you hear a “thud” against your car?
 That was a beloved family member with a name, a home, and people waiting for her to return.
-If you had stopped, you would have known whether Hunni was still alive.
-If she was, she was left alone, injured and in pain, without a familiar face by her side.
+If you had stopped, you could have known whether Hunni was still alive.
+If she was, she was alone, injured and in pain.
 We never got to say goodbye.
 We never got to hold her one last time.

-I would not have shouted at you.
-I would not have blamed you.
+I would not have shouted at you, nor blamed you.
 I just needed you to stop.
 To not leave Hunni alone.
-To call for help if you could not take her to a vet.
+To get help if you were unsure or if it was not possible to drive to the vet yourself.
 To know that she had a family who loved her and was desperately searching for her.
-We were left without closure, without answers as to where her body went.
+We were left without closure, without a chance to lay her to rest.

 Losing Hunni has been deeply traumatic, not only because of how suddenly and painfully she was taken, but also because of how isolating pet grief can be.
 I learned that not everyone knows how to show up for this kind of loss, even those closest to us.
 I still struggle with this realisation, but I can say that what carried me through some of the darkest moments was the kindness of strangers.
 People online who had never met Hunni, or me, offered compassion, understanding, and words that made me feel seen (and cry buckets of tears).
 That kindness mattered more than they will ever know.
 I hope that by sharing stories like Hunni's, we can create more understanding, more gentleness, and more space for pet grief to be acknowledged with the same care and respect as any other loss.